Opal-teaching/hello-world/README.md

     The `index.html` page is the only page that will be loaded in the application.
 Angular will take care of dynamically swapping dependencies in and out within that page.
 It will also control state via Angular directives which start with `ng`.
     <br><br>
-    Second, we instantiate the module, by adding the following to `app.js`:
+    Second, instantiate the module, by adding the following to `app.js`:
     ```
     import angular from "angular";
     import "onsenui/js/onsenui";